 1) Self-Service: Families that wish to search for assisted living by cost, can do so without having to communicate with a residential care home until they are ready to do so.
 One can discover residence names, locations and approximate costs.

-2) Guided Assistance: Families who prefer guided assistance can begin here.
-An advisor will help the family find care homes in their preferred area.
+2) Guided Assistance: Families who prefer guided assistance, an advisor will help the family find care homes in their preferred area.
 Recognize you will be contacted in short order after completing the form.
 If this is too much, too fast, we recommend using the self-service model above.

 Nursing facility care is ideal for persons who have late stage dementia.
 As the disease progresses, it’s common that families no longer can provide the level of care that their loved ones require.
 According to the Alzheimer’s Association, it is expected for those with Alzheimer’s that approximately 75% be admitted to nursing homes by the age of 80.